OriolFilter/Istio_Examples/04-Backends/03-HTTPS-backend/README.md

 > **Note:**
 > For more information about the TLS mode, refer to the [Istio official documentation from the DestinationRule object regarding the TLS mode field](https://istio.io/latest/docs/reference/config/networking/destination-rule/#ClientTLSSettings-TLSmode).

+Since the certificate is self-signed, we need to skip the certificate validation with `insecureSkipVerify: true`

 ```yaml
 apiVersion: networking.istio.io/v1alpha3
 kind: DestinationRule